 The underlying investment portfolio of the stable value fund is comprised of high quality, fixed income securities that are held in various collective trusts valued at net asset values which approximate fair value and are categorized as Level 2.
 Collective trusts are investment securities valued at net asset values which approximate fair value and are categorized as Level 2.
-The inputs used in valuing both the stable value fund and the collective trusts include quoted prices for similar assets or liabilities in active markets, quoted prices for identical or similar assets or liabilities in markets that are not active, inputs other than quoted prices that are observable for the assets or liabilities and inputs that are derived principally from or corroborated by observable market data.
+The inputs used in valuing the underlying investments in the collective trusts include quoted prices for similar assets or liabilities in active markets, quoted prices for identical or similar assets or liabilities in markets that are not active, inputs other than quoted prices that are observable for the assets or liabilities and inputs that are derived principally from or corroborated by observable market data.
 Participant transactions (issuances and redemptions) may occur daily.

-The HBI Investment Trust did not hold any investments whose value was determined based on unobservable inputs and categorized as Level 3 at December 31, 2010 and 2009.
-There were no transfers in or out of Level 3 during the years ended December 31, 2010 and 2009.
-There were no changes during the years ended December 31, 2010 and 2009 to the valuation techniques used to measure asset fair values on a recurring basis.
+The HBI Investment Trust did not hold any investments whose value was determined based on unobservable inputs and categorized as Level 3 at December 31, 2011 and 2010.
+There were no transfers in or out of Level 3 during the years ended December 31, 2011 and 2010.
+There were no changes during the years ended December 31, 2011 and 2010 to the valuation techniques used to measure asset fair values on a recurring basis.
+Changes in economic conditions or valuation techniques may require the transfer of financials instruments from one fair value level to another.
+In such instances, the transfer is reported at the beginning of the reporting period.